ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: The data are stored in little endian format (like on IA32 machines).

-Initialisation: The `Private Data` contains the ACM structure WAVEFORMATEX including the extra private bytes, as [defined by Microsoft](http://msdn.microsoft.com/library/default.asp?url=/library/en-us/multimed/mmstr_625u.asp).
+Initialization: The `Private Data` contains the ACM structure WAVEFORMATEX including the extra private bytes, as [defined by Microsoft](http://msdn.microsoft.com/library/default.asp?url=/library/en-us/multimed/mmstr_625u.asp).

 ### A_AAC/MPEG2/MAIN